Why do mediocre exercises, when you can do the best exercises?

 - Lean muscle mass development of the lower body and posterior chain

-The upper body pull is the first essential Upper Body Compound exercise that training programs must include in their arsenal.
+The upper body pull is the first essential Upper Body Compound exercise to include in your workout routine.

-These exercises train the large muscles of the back including the rhomboids, the posterior deltoids, the trapezius muscles as well as the spinal erectors.
+These exercises train the large muscles of the back, including the rhomboids, the posterior deltoids, the trapezius muscles, and the spinal erectors.

 One of the biggest mistakes I see people make when it comes to their training is neglecting the upper body pull.